sulu/sulu/src/Sulu/Bundle/AdminBundle/Resources/js/components/ArrowMenu/README.md

 The `ArrowMenu` is a component to stylize a list.
 Usage example of the `ArrowMenu` is the [`WebspaceSelect`](#webspaceselect) in the
 SuluContentBundle.

-Possible Children of this component are `Section`, for custom sections and the default `ItemSection`.
+Possible Children of this component are `Section`, for custom sections and the default `SingleSingleItemSection`.
-The component `ItemSection` can receive `Item` as children.
+The component `SingleSingleItemSection` can receive `Item` as children.

 Important for this component is the render prop `anchorElement`.
 This prop will be rendered into the component.
 Internally there is used an [`Popover`](#popover) to position the menu correctly.